mayconfmelo/transl/manual.typ

 expressions found in the text without using the command `#transl` each time.
-When multiple expression values are given, each one of them is translated through the text; and when no expression is given, all available database entries for the language selected are used — refer to `docs/example/main.typ` for an exemple.
+When multiple expression values are given, each one of them is translated through the text; and when no expression is given, all available database entries for the language selected are used — refer to `docs/example/main.typ` for an example.

 === Show Rules With Fluent